axywego/game-spellbound/README.md

 * Language: C++
 * Library: SFML

+## Dependencies

+* C++23 and higher
+* GCC 15 and higher
+* CMake 3.30 and higher

 ## How to compile

-Write and enter in console
+Write and enter in console:
 ```
 git clone https://github.com/axywego/game-spellbound
 cd game-spellbound
 ```
-Make directory `build` and go to it
+Make directory `build` and go to it:
 ```
 mkdir build
 cd build
 ```
-Then run the configuration and compile the project using the following commands
+Then run the configuration and compile the project using the following commands:
 ```
 cmake ..
 make